-Diane Hodiak, Executive Director – Dhodiak@350deschutes.org
+Diane Hodiak, Executive Director –

 In addition to being the co-founder of 350Deschutes, Diane started 3 other nonprofit organizations.
-She has worked in various management positions for nonprofit organizations, from program director, to public relations and executive director.
+She has worked in various management positions for nonprofit organizations, from program director to public relations and executive director.
 After she completed her MBA, she became a management consultant to nonprofit organizations in management, planning and fundraising.
-At that time she was a regular conference/seminar presenter, and co-authored two books for nonprofits.
+At that time, she was a regular conference/seminar presenter and co-authored two books for nonprofits.
 She is currently the volunteer host for CarbonFreeda’s Powerup, a radio show about climate change for KPOV 88.9, Central Oregon.

-Treasurer, John Reuland
+John Reuland – Treasurer, Officer

 John is an avid volunteer for many birding and environmental organizations.
 Addressing climate change is also among his many passions and concerns.
 Retired now, his career experience includes many years in the financial industry working in operations and as a consultant to financial investment operations within the banking industry.
 Born with an affinity for detail and numbers, John sees this volunteer opportunity as an ideal fit

-Jeff was the founder an CEO of Community GoBio, an alternative fuel company that collected waste oil from 200 participating restaurants to be made into cleaner biodiesel.
+Jeff was the founder and CEO of Community GoBio, an alternative fuel company that collected waste oil from 200 participating restaurants to be made into cleaner biodiesel.
 He serves his community through service on the boards of 350 Deschutes, the Deschutes Soil and Water Conservation District, and recently as the Chief Financial Officer of the Nikua Training Center.
 Jeff seeks and prefers work that sustains, conserves, and enhances our quality of life.

-Eileen Kiely-At Large Board Member
+Jason Wey – At Large Board Member

 Jasmine is a content creator and business owner who specializes in independent publishing projects.
 My background is in corporate communications, public relations, and marketing strategy.
 I am passionate about the continual transformation of the communications industry and the emerging digital and technological trends that are reshaping our shared global landscape.